 How Icicle Helps Cannabis Producers With Traceability From Seed To Wholesale

 Canadians are expected to spend upwards of $7 billion on cannabis in 2019.
-If you’re a cannabis producer, you should be thrilled; good times are ahead.
+As cannabis producers, you should be thrilled; good times are ahead.
 The challenge ahead lies in how companies will manage the mountains of regulatory paperwork – and how they can leverage these requirements for the overall success of their business.

 Regulatory oversight is no joke.
 In Canada, where cannabis became legal last year, Canadian producers have 477 compliance fields to complete each month (US-based producers also have strenuous reporting requirements).
 This number does not even include province-specific requirements.
 Everything from transitioning seedlings to the flowering area, to the mass of the plant that’s pruned or trimmed, to the weight of seeds you send off to testing labs: government regulators want to know everything.